Double Glazing Quotes

 1-2 days

-To give you a better idea of what’s available, we’ve provided a breakdown of the different types of secondary glazing, and their cost, in the section below.
+To better understand what’s available, we’ve provided a breakdown of the different types of secondary glazing and their cost in the section below.

 If you’re more interested in double glazing and want to see whether you can get double glazing grants to help subsidise the costs, check out our guide.

-• Lift-out secondary glazing – it costs around £300 per window or £2,820 for a three-bedroom house and is another type of semi-removable secondary glazing, where a single pane of glass and a frame are fitted on top of a fixed window.
-The frame stays fixed, but – as the name suggests – the pane can be lifted out for cleaning, and to open the primary window
+• Lift-out secondary glazing costs around £300 per window or £3,000 for a three-bedroom house.
+It is another type of semi-removable secondary glazing, where a single pane of glass and a frame are fitted on top of a fixed window.
+The frame stays fixed, but – as the name suggests – the pane can be lifted out for cleaning and to open the primary window.

-• Permanent secondary glazing – It costs between £350 and £500 per window, or around £3,270 to £4,660 for a three-bedroom house.
-It’s the most expensive type due to a strong seal, resulting in the best heat retention and draft reduction capabilities.
-It provides easy access to the original window, because the secondary window can be opened either through hinges, or a sliding mechanism with a choice of direction
+• Permanent secondary glazing – It costs between £350 and £500 per window, or around £3,200 to £4,700 for a three-bedroom house.
+It’s the most expensive due to a strong seal, resulting in the best heat retention and draft reduction capabilities.
+It provides easy access to the original window because the secondary window can be opened through hinges or a sliding mechanism with a choice of direction.

 open window with hinged secondary glazing and wooden panes